abhashkumar/Github_learning_basics/git_basic_commands.md

 Run git clone <url>

-and cat .git/config > it has the url storeds
+and cat .git/config > it has the URL stored

 Each git repository can remember the information about other copies of the same repository each other copies are called remote individually.

-you can define as many remote as you want but at the time of cloining a repository git immediately defines a default remote and call it as origin > can be varified inside .git/config file
+you can define as many remote as you want but at the time of cloning a repository git immediately defines a default remote and call it as origin > can be verified inside .git/config file

 The default configuration says we have a master branch that maps over the master branch of remote.